Plant Science and Biodiversity Center SAS

 Topic

-Uncovering the molecular mechanism of plant calpain DEK1 function.
+Uncovering the molecular function of plant calpain DEK1

 PhD. program